-The Company maintains a 401(k) retirement plan ("the Plan") for the benefit of qualified employees at its U.S. locations.
+We maintain a 401(k) retirement plan ("the Plan") for the benefit of qualified employees at our U.S. locations.
 Employees who participate may elect to make salary deferral contributions to the Plan up to 100% of the employees' eligible payroll subject to annual Internal Revenue Code maximum limitations.
-The Company currently makes a matching contribution of \$1 for every \$2 contributed by the participant up to 6% (3% maximum matching) of the participant's eligible payroll, which vests over four years.
-In addition, the Company may make a discretionary contribution to the entire qualified employee pool, in accordance with the Plan.
+We currently makes a matching contribution of \$1 for every \$2 contributed by the participant up to 6% (3% maximum matching) of the participant's eligible payroll, which vests over four years.
+In addition, we may make a discretionary contribution to the entire qualified employee pool, in accordance with the Plan.

-As stipulated by the regulations of China, the Company maintains a retirement plan pursuant to the local municipal government for the employees in China.
-The Company is required to make contributions to the retirement plan at a rate between 10% and 22% of the employee's eligible payroll.
-Pursuant to the Taiwan Labor Standard Law and Factory Law, the Company maintains a retirement plan for the employees in Taiwan, whereby the Company makes contributions at a rate of 6% of the employee's eligible payroll.
+As stipulated by the regulations of China, we maintain a retirement plan pursuant to the local municipal government for the employees in China.
+We are required to make contributions to the retirement plan at a rate between 10% and 22% of the employee's eligible payroll.
+Pursuant to the Taiwan Labor Standard Law and Factory Law, we maintain a retirement plan for the employees in Taiwan, whereby we make contributions at a rate of 6% of the employee's eligible payroll.

-For the years ended December 31, 2013, 2012 and 2011, total amounts expensed under these plans were approximately \$6 million, \$5 million and \$4 million, respectively.
+For the years ended December 31, 2014, 2013 and 2012, total amounts expensed under these plans were approximately \$13 million, \$6 million and \$5 million, respectively.